factcast/factcast/factcast-site/documentation-docsy/content/en/About/migration.md

 {{% alert title="Keep the value identical" theme="warning" %}}
-The revision is part of the key under which projection state and snapshots are persisted. `revisionId = "1"` produces exactly the same scoped name as `revision = 1` did, so migratin is stable.
+The revision is part of the key under which projection state and snapshots are persisted. `revisionId = "1"` produces exactly the same scoped name as `revision = 1` did, so migration is stable.
 If you decide to change the name during migration (for instance `"1.0"` instead of `"1"`), the key changes and the projection will be rebuilt from scratch on the next run.
 {{% /alert %}}